isabella232/Bitcamp-Serverless/week2/homework/issues/3- CallFaceP1Params.md

 Now, we want to set the parameters of our POST request and specify the exact data that we want.

 The documentation for the Face API is [here](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
-Read through it.
-Notice that the request url is this:
+Read through it, and notice that the request url is this:

 **https://{endpoint}/face/v1.0/detect\[?returnFaceId]\[&returnFaceLandmarks]\[&returnFaceAttributes]\[&recognitionModel]\[&returnRecognitionModel][&detectionModel]**